GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis/probabilistic_inundation/README.md

 Rscript test_compute_threshold_at_exceedance_rate_of_epistemic_uncertainty.R

 # If the test works, proceed with calculations of interest.
-# I wrote a (non-generic) script to run highres domains only
+# I wrote a (non-generic) script to run highres domains only.
 qsub run_compute_thresholds_at_exceedance_rate_of_epistemic_uncertainty_percentile.sh

 # If there is too much work for a single node, you can split the work into pieces